gcharot/ceph-lazy/README.md

 ## HOW TO USE

 Simply execute the script with no parameter or use the -h option to get the list of options and commands.
-Using -d as first parameter enable verbose mode.
+Using -d as first parameter enable verbose mode (printed on stderr).
 General syntax usage is :

 ```
 Usage : ceph-lazy [-d | -h] [command] [parameters]